Downloading and Building Egeria Tutorial¶

 Egeria is an open source project that is delivered both as source code as well as Maven Central Repository libraries.

-This tutorial will guide you through the process of downloading the core Egeria source code from GitHub and building it so that you can run it on your local machine.
+This tutorial will guide you through the process of downloading the core Egeria source code from GitHub and building it so that you can install and run it on your local machine.

 Alternatively you can also use Kubernetes to run Egeria.
 This uses the published builds of Egeria and does not require you to build Egeria on your machine.